 GIFTED PSYCHOLOGY 101

-There are two versions of this course with InterGifted founder Jennifer Harvey Sallin: a 12-session version for coaches or to-be coaches who are not trained in psychology, and a 6-session version for psychologists, psychiatrists and other professionals already trained in basic psychology.
+There are two versions of this course with InterGifted's founding director Jennifer Harvey Sallin: a 12-session version for coaches or to-be coaches who are not trained in psychology, and a 6-session version for psychologists, psychiatrists and other professionals already trained in basic psychology.
 The aim of both courses is to provide helping professionals with the knowledge necessary to help your gifted clients.
 Sessions are monthly and include modules and homework (each of which require about 10 hours of preparation time), and a certificate is provided at completion.
 To read about what past participants have shared about how the course was helpful to them and to their practice, visit our testimonials page.

 - The Benefits of and Difference Between Coaching, Mentoring + Therapy for Gifted Individuals

 - The Gifted Brain, Giftedness Identification & Levels, Twice- and Multi-Exceptionality

 - Personality Development Models, including Dabrowski's Theory of Positive Disintegration

 - Trauma + Trauma Healing, including Gifted-Specific Trauma

 - Family Dynamics + Relationships, including Giftedness in Families

 - Career Psychology, including Common Gifted & Multipotentialite Dilemmas